pradyuman/aes-encryption-engine/README.md

 # AESEncryptionEngine
-XTS-AES Hardware Encryption Engine for use in an SOC design
+XEZ-AES-256 Full Disk Encryption ASIC for use on a SOC.

+Created by:

+- Pradyuman Vig
+- Alan Li
+- Jeff Heath
+- Erik Swan